 Note abnormal findings.
 Discuss the value of regular vision examinations in early detection of eye diseases.

-Ask about:

-Retinopathy.

-Cataracts.

-Aphakia.

-Glaucoma.

-Macular degeneration.

-Medical examiners cannot diagnose these diseases or conditions because most do not have the equipment necessary to diagnose them.

 Required Tests

-Required vision screening tests include central visual acuity, peripheral vision, and color vision.

 Central visual acuity

 The Snellen chart or the Titmus Vision Tester measures static central vision acuity.
 The requirement for central distant visual acuity is at least 20/40 in each eye and distant binocular visual acuity of at least 20/40.
 Test results must be recorded in Snellen-comparable values.